subratapodder/blood-sugar-management/README.md

 # blood-sugar-management
-A custom module for managing users blood sugar information There will be two user types - admin and user.
+A custom module for managing users blood sugar information with prescription

+There will be two user types - admin and user.

 User Flow: